maiminhhh/maiminhhh/README.md

 ## 📁 Repository Structure

-Each branch contains a different assignment or project, categorized by topic or unit.
+Each repository contains a different assignment or project, categorized by topic or unit.
 The documentation inside each folder provides context, methodology, and reflection.

 ---